jayehernandez/the-good-place/README.md

 * [Octokit Rest API](https://developer.github.com/v3/libraries/)
 * GIFs from [Giphy](giphy.com)

 Give a ⭐️ if you think this project is cool!

 This is an entry to dev.to's [GitHub Actions Hackathon](https://dev.to/devteam/announcing-the-github-actions-hackathon-on-dev-3ljn).
+I wrote about it [here](https://dev.to/jayehernandez/the-good-place-a-github-action-365m).

 ## 📝 License